-(1) This part does not apply to-
+- (1) This part does not apply to-

-- (a) an animal or plant that is a declared pest under the Land Protection (Pest and Stock Route Management) Act 2002^2 or the Plant Protection Act 19893 a State declared pest; or - (b) noxious fisheries resources or diseased fisheries resources4.
+- (a) a State declared pest2; or

+- (b) noxious fisheries resources or diseased fisheries resources4.

-(2) In this section-
+- (2) In this section-

-declared pest see the Land Protection (Pest and Stock Route Management) Act 2002, section 8 and the Plant Protection Act 1989, section 4.

-diseased fisheries resources see the Fisheries Act 1994, section 94.

-noxious fisheries resources see the Fisheries Act 1994, schedule.
+diseased fisheries resources see the Fisheries Act 1994, section 94. noxious fisheries resources see the Fisheries Act 1994, schedule.